Communication-Efficient Stochastic Distributed Learning: Problem Formulation and Algorithm Design

 where $\mathcal{B}_i$ are randomly drawn indices from $\{ 1, \ldots, m_i\}$, with $|\mathcal{B}_i| < m_i$.
 While reducing the computational complexity of the local training iterations, the use of stochastic gradients results in inexact convergence.
-The idea therefore is to employ a gradient estimator based on a \textit{variance reduction} scheme.
-In particular, we use the scheme proposed in \cite{defazio2014saga}, which demonstrates faster convergence in practice and is characterized by the following procedure.
-Each agent maintains a table of component gradients $\{ \nabla f_{i,h}(r_{i, h, k}^t) \}, h = 1, \ldots ,m_i$, where $r_{i, h, k}^t$ is the most recent iterate at which the component gradient was evaluated.
+The idea, therefore, is to employ a gradient estimator based on a \textit{variance reduction} scheme. {In particular, we adopt the scheme proposed in \cite{defazio2014saga}, characterized by the following procedure.} Each agent maintains a table of component gradients $\{ \nabla f_{i,h}(r_{i, h, k}^t) \}, h = 1, \ldots ,m_i$, where $r_{i, h, k}^t$ is the most recent iterate at which the component gradient was evaluated.
 This table is reset at the beginning of every new local training (that is, for any $k \in \N$ when $t = 0$).
 Using the table, the agents then estimate their local gradients as

 The gradient estimate is then used to update $\phi_{i,k}^{t+1}$ according to~\eqref{eq:local-training}; afterwards, the agents update their local memory by setting $r_{i,h,k}^{t+1} = \phi_{i,k}^{t+1}$ if $h \in \mathcal{B}_i$, and $r_{i,h,k}^{t+1} = r_{i,h,k}^{t}$ otherwise.
 Notice that this update requires a full gradient evaluation at the beginning of each local training, to populate the memory with $\{ \nabla f_{i,h}(r_{i, h, k}^0) = \nabla f_{i,h}(\phi_{i,k}^0) \}, h = 1, \ldots ,m_i$.
 In the following steps ($t > 0$), each agent only computes $|\mathcal{B}_i|$ component gradients.